ltriant/ltriant.github.io/_posts/2019-11-22-nes-emulator.md

 	SBC = A - V - (1 - C)
 	SBC = A - V - 1 + C

+`-V` can be expressed as an unsigned number in two's complement as `!V + 1`, so this results in:

+	SBC = A + !V + 1 - 1 + C
+	SBC = A + !V + C

-The difference is that instead of adding `V`, the value that we're "adding" is `-V - 1`.
-This is the two's complement of V, but the `- 1` is taken care of because of the fact that ADC and SBC do the opposite thing with the carry flag.
-So SBC can be implemented by reusing ADC and supplying the one's complement - the inversion of all bits - of the value to subtract:
+This means that SBC can be implemented by reusing ADC and supplying the one's complement - the inversion of all bits - of the value to subtract:

 ```rust
 fn sbc(&mut self, val: u8) {